 Clinically speaking, an obstructive apnea is defined as a complete cessation of airflow for more than 10 seconds with persistent respiratory effort.
-An obstructive hypopnea is defined as a partial reduction in air flow of approximately 30% to 50% with persistent respiratory effort and a reduction in oxygen saturation by at least 3% to 4% and/or an arousal from sleep.
+An obstructive hypopnea is defined as a partial reduction in air flow of approximately 30 to 50 percent with persistent respiratory effort and a reduction in oxygen saturation by at least 3 to 4 percent and/or an arousal from sleep.

 Because polysomnography is expensive and labor intensive, efforts are underway to find a better method of diagnosing or screening for OSA.
 The only alternative at present is a procedure called overnight oximetry, which measures a patient's oxygen saturations throughout the night.
 Overnight oximetry is not considered completely adequate as a screening test, however, as the oxygen levels in the blood of many patients with OSA do not provide the information needed to understand their condition.